 Okay. you got to get into that world, man.
 I feel uncomfortable. if there’s something that you don’t want to do it right now.
 Like those moments where you’re like, man, I really don’t want to do that.
 In that moment, you got to change that trigger to be, do it now.
 Like me, if I don’t want to do that, I’ll do it right now.
 I don’t want to make these calls, shit.
 I better do them.
 I’m doing right now.
 Do it now.
 It’s like this.
 Start changing your framework and embrace the struggle, embrace failure and you will become successful.
 That would be my advice to that person.

 I love it, man.
 That’s all you needed to hear.
 For anybody that wants to stay connected with you, where can they find you at?

 Oh, so yeah, I’m easy.
 I’m pretty easy to find, man.
 If you just go Instagram, Jay Kinder, I think it’s just taken ready to, or, Facebook.
 Find me on Facebook or whatever, and, happy to have a conversation with anybody, whatever it is you’re trying to accomplish.
 If anything I said resonated, I’d be happy to have a conversation.

 again.
 I want to be the first one to say, thank you.
 This has been a phenomenal conversation.
-I look forward to having many more with you, my brother, hopefully next time, my ties and maybe Texas or port of arts, again.
-Remember dream nation and the dream we trust, but just as he said, you have to take action and there’s going to be a lot of failure that comes with it, but just know that your pendulum will swing the other way.
+I look forward to having many more with you, my brother, hopefully, next time, my ties, and maybe Texas or port of arts, again.
+Remember dream nation and the dream we trust, but just as he said, you have to take action and there’s going to be a lot of failures that comes with it, but just know that your pendulum will swing the other way.

 Remember, in the dream we trust, we have to take action.
 Otherwise, it’ll only merely be a fantasy.
 We’ll see you on the next one.